Well, blogging friends, I still can’t believe this happened. But this week, I lost my right ovary.

 The condition I had is known as ovarian torsion.
 Check out this page for more information.

-UPDATE: Three years later, I’m doing so much better than I thought I would be when I wrote this post.
+Three years later, I’m doing so much better than I thought I would be.
 It turns out that it’s true: you only need one ovary.
 I am doing just fine, and I feel totally normal.